ozgranit/No-Regret-Exploration-in-Goal-Oriented-Reinforcement-Learning/README.md

 pip install -e .
 ```

-To run the experiment, just open `algorithms/uc_ssp/uc_ssp.py` and modify the parameters according to the comments at the bottom and rum.
+To run the experiment, just open `algorithms/uc_ssp/uc_ssp.py` and modify the parameters according to the comments at the bottom.